JoshuaWeir/SENG438_A4_GROUP2/seng438_a4_group2.md

 Original Code: return this.lower / 2.0 + this.upper / 2.0;<br>
 Mutated Code: return this.lower / 1.0 + this.upper / 2.0;<br>
 Mutant Status: KILLED<br>
-Summary: This mutant test still accurately fails because the expected central value can be harded in the unit test.
+Summary: This mutant test still accurately fails because the expected central value can be hard-coded in the unit test.
 This mutation essentially equates to incorrect math, and its failure means the test would catch such a bug.<br><br>

 <strong>Mutant 8</strong><br>
 Line: 114 in getUpperBound()<br>